iethem/react-native-boilerplate/README.md

 ## Quick start

-1. Make sure that you have Node.js v8.10 and npm v5 or above installed.
+1. Make sure that you have Node.js v8.10 and npm v5 and react-native-cli v2.0.1 or above installed.
 2. Clone this repo using `git clone --depth=1 https://github.com/iethem/react-native-boilerplate <YOUR_PROJECT_NAME>`
 3. Move to the appropriate directory: `cd <YOUR_PROJECT_NAME>`.<br />
 4. Run `npm install` in order to install dependencies.<br />